nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Zen and the Art of Happiness -- Chris Prentiss
 - [ ] The Zen Teachings of Jesus -- Kenneth S. Leong
 - [ ] Junky -- William S. Burroughs
+- [ ] The Poisonwood Bible -- Barbara Kingsolver
+- [ ] Love Is a Mix Tape -- Rob Sheffield
+- [ ] Jeff Tweedy -- let's go so we can get back